devshawn/lab3-setup/LABTASKS.md

    2. :question: What is one thing you filtered using the server and why did that approach make sense for that filter?
 1. :question: What behaviors did you test via your E2E tests?
 For each behavior:
    1. :question: Why did you test that particular behavior?
    2. :question: What is the "it" for that test?
-(You don't need to tell how the test works since your code will do that)
+(You don't need to tell us how the test _works_ since your code will do that.)